What is a Dip Pen?

 The quill was the primary writing instrument prior to the invention of the dip pen.
 Large bird feathers were used to make quill pens.
 Quill pens are similar to dip pens in that they must be dipped into a separate ink supply on a regular basis.
 Dip pens, which are more durable and long-lasting than their feathered counterparts, improved on the concept of quill pens.

-Dip pens are still used some artists, illustrators, and calligraphers because of their versatility and low cost.
-Because of their ability to produce a wide range of line thicknesses, they are frequently used comic artists and inkers.
+Dip pens are still used by some artists, illustrators, and calligraphers because of their versatility and low cost.
+Because of their ability to produce a wide range of line thicknesses, they are frequently used by comic artists and inkers.
 They also prefer the dip pen because of the low cost and ability to switch nibs, which allows for frequent ink color changes.